 The possibilities are really endless with this project.
 You can mix any colors you’d like.
 And each piece is truly unique because the heat gun helps you create a beautiful marble-effect that’s a bit different every time.

-For more resin projects, check out my tiny resin planters, my hexagon resin coasters, this holiday project preserving leaves in resin, and my galaxy-inspired resin paint pour art!
+For more resin projects, check out my tiny resin planters, my hexagon resin coasters, this holiday project preserving leaves in resin, and my galaxy-inspired resin paint pour art and how to make resin jewelry!
 You can also check out my post about whether or not you should use a matte or shiny silicone mold for your resin projects.